airladon/FigureOne/docs/api/tutorials/intro.md

 ##### Generic Shapes

-If you need to create a shape that is very different from the build-in shapes then the generic primitive can be used.
+If you need to create a shape that is very different from the built-in shapes then the `generic` or `generic3` primitive can be used.
 Most commonly, the `points` used to define the shape actually define a series of triangles that create a fill.
 The example below creates two triangles.

 ```js
 figure.add({